FirmwGuy/CEP/docs/CEP-FOR-PL-SQL-DEVS.md

 ## Q&A
 - **Can I still rely on declarative constraints?**
   CEP layer zero does not enforce SQL constraints.
-You model invariants with enzymes, rendezvous policies, or upper-layer packs.
+You model invariants with enzymes or upper-layer packs.
 Think of it as moving from `ALTER TABLE ...
 ADD CONSTRAINT` to deterministic hooks that run each beat.

 - **Where do I log?**
-  Use `cep_mailroom_report_catalog_issue` or bespoke enzymes that append to `/journal/sys_log`.
+  Emit diagnostics with bespoke enzymes that append to `/journal/sys_log`.
 Since every mutation is already journaled, avoid extra tables for audit trails unless you need a different projection.

 - **How do I run something at startup like an `AFTER STARTUP` trigger?**
   Register an enzyme on `CEP:sig_sys/init`.
-The heartbeat queues the signal on the first beat and your enzyme can prime caches or seed mailroom namespaces before other work begins.
+The heartbeat queues the signal on the first beat, giving you a clean hook to prime caches or seed pack-specific namespaces before other work begins.

 - **What happens to long transactions or session state?**
   Break them into deterministic beats.
 Rendezvous entries encapsulate long-running external work and hold state between beats (deadline, telemetry, completion status).
 Session buffers can live under `/rt/beat/<n>` or `/tmp/**` depending on durability needs.